ndbellew/Homeland-Security/Week1/TurningPoint.md

 ## Homeland Security
  > Congressional Response: establish three separate commissions
     > 1. Advisory Panel to Assess Domestic Response Capabilities for Terrorism Involving Weapons of Mass Destruction (Gilmore Panel)
-    > 2. The United States Commision on National Security in the 21st Century (Hart-Rudman Commission)
+    > 2. The United States Commission on National Security in the 21st Century (Hart-Rudman Commission)
-    > 3. The National Commision on Terrorism (Bremer Panel)
+    > 3. The National Commission on Terrorism (Bremer Panel)
     >  - Raised the issue that the National Coordinator did not have the sufficient authority to ensure the President's priorities were reflected in agencies' budgets.
 (No one budget but 45 separate budgets)
 >   - Major issues included the lack of a national strategy deu to the fact that no entity had the authority to direct all of the agencies that may be engaged.